Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_and_aws_kdf/getting_started_with__snowflake_and_aws_kdf.md

 At this point, the Snowflake setup is complete.

 <!---------------------------->
-## Create a KDF delivery stream
+## Create an ADF delivery stream
 Duration: 15

-In this step, we are going to create a KDF delivery stream for data streaming.
+In this step, we are going to create an ADF delivery stream for data streaming.

-Navigate to the [KDF console](https://console.aws.amazon.com/firehose/home?streams) and click `Create delivery stream`.
+Navigate to the [ADF console](https://console.aws.amazon.com/firehose/home?streams) and click `Create delivery stream`.

 In the `Source` section, select `Direct PUT` from the drop-down menu.